-Accordingly, medieval castles employed a lot of servants as medieval castle staff for different kinds of work in the medieval castle.
-For instance, there would be separate cooking staff, cleaning staff, overlooking staff, maintenance staff, and such.
+Accordingly, medieval castles needed a large body of staff and servants, for different kinds of work in the medieval castle.
+For instance cooking, cleaning, military, and maintenance staff, and such.

 Medieval castle staff who were at the bottom of the hierarchy of staff members were the cleaning staff which was generally under the command of a head maid.

-Medieval castle maintenance staff were responsible of making sure that everything in the castle was in order.
+The castle’s maintenance staff was responsible for making sure that everything in the castle was in order.
 This included a variety of duties such as looking after the fireplace, dusting, keeping the wardrobe of lords and ladies in order, and such.
-The maintenance staff was generally responsible to the head maid.

 Castle Staff *Entertainers